google/codeworld/web/help/GuideUnit3.md

 which can make motion appear jerky and uneven.
 Faster computers can draw more frames, which makes the motion appear smooth and natural.)

-The result of the `propellor` function is just an ordinary picture, which one change.
+We write the *result* of the `propellor` function as `propellor(t)`, and it's just an ordinary picture - one frame of the animation.
+But what exactly this frame looks like depends on `t`.
 Instead of a specific angle of rotation, an expression `60 * t` is used.
 Just as with any function, this is evaluated by substitution.
 So the frame that is drawn 4.5 seconds in is rotated by an angle of `60 * 4.5`, which is 270 degrees.

 Try making a table of angles of rotation at each point in time.
 How fast (in degrees per second) is the propellor rotating?